 For the side, this Authentic Mexican Rice is delicious—it tastes just like it does at Mexican restaurants.
 Corn on the cob sprinkled with lime juice and chili seasoning is another great option.

-Hibiscus Iced Tea (Agua de Jamaica) would be perfect for the beverage!
+And Hibiscus Iced Tea (Agua de Jamaica) is the perfect beverage!

 Here’s a simple recipe: